 Shaw, whose name does not appear on any of the deeds, incorporation registry or other paperwork associated with those two entities, refused to comment, according to the April Times story.

 Employee reviews on Glassdoor make working conditions at BluePearl sound like a sweatshop.
 In addition, Shaw is not shy about greasing the palms of local politicians to extend his influence.

 An Oct.
 12 column by Sharon Calvert in her Eye on Tampa Bay blog noted:

 “Companies controlled by Darryl Shaw, who has been dubbed “Ybor’s big new (development) player,” gave $5,000 to Hillsborough Commissioner Ken Hagan last month, according to campaign finance reports.
 Shaw’s wife and a company she controls also each chipped in $1,000, the maximum-allowable donation for the 2018 election.

 Hagan is the key political player in any stadium relocation decision and is up for re-election next year though for a different commission seat than the one he currently occupies.

 The scorecard if an Ybor/Channelside Rays stadium reaches fruition: Winners—Darryl Shaw, Jeff Vinik, Stu Sternberg, the Tampa Bay Times, and Ken Hagan.
 Losers—Hillsborough County taxpayers.

 Prior to establishing BluePearl in 2008: Shaw worked as a Certified Public Accountant at Deloitte & Touche in Tampa.

-If the IRS finds that Poynter misappropriated or co-mingled funds, violated its mission statement, failed to adhere to the wishes of its founder Nelson Poynter or participated in political activity, the Institute would lose status as a 501(c)(3) status as a charitable organization.
+If the IRS finds that Poynter misappropriated or co-mingled funds, violated its mission statement, failed to adhere to the wishes of its founder Nelson Poynter or participated in political activity, the Institute would lose its status as a 501(c)(3) charitable organization.